nucypher/nucypher/docs/source/guides/contribution_guide.rst

 .. note::

   This process uses ``towncrier`` and ``bumpversion``, which can be installed by running ``pip install -e .[deploy]`` or ``pip install towncrier bumpversion``.
+  Also note that it requires you have git commit signing properly configured.

 .. important::